polterguy/sulphur-five/README.md

 from before.

 By default, the system will only show the first 10 matches, according to your search criteria, or the global list of files you have access to.
-As you scroll to the bottom of your page though, it will automatically _"feed"_ you more files, kind of the same way twitter keeps on feeding you results, until there are no more results matching your criteria.
+As you scroll to the bottom of your page though, it will automatically _"feed"_ you more files, kind of the same way Twitter keeps on feeding you results, until there are no more results matching your criteria.

 ## WikiLeaks dropbox